Developer Guide

 Implementation

-object facilitates this feature.
-The search keys are parsed by the FindItemCommandParser
+The FindItemCommand object facilitates this feature.
+The search keys are parsed by the FindItemCommandParser which

 If none are found, a message is shown to the user.